 Join a sought-after cohort of specialists equipped to investigate the genetic foundations of communication behaviors.
 Understand communication abilities from typical processes to disorders through cross-training in communication sciences, disorders and genetics.
 Benefit from the personalized mentorship and hands-on experience in research, teaching and service offered to you by expert faculty.

-The translational genetics of communication abilities concentration within the PhD program in speech and hearing science provides doctoral students with training in an innovative approach to the clinical sciences (pioneered at ASU) where the concepts of precision medicine are applied to all disciplines within communication sciences and disorders.
+The translational genetics of communication abilities concentration within the PhD program in speech and hearing science provides doctoral students with training in an innovative approach to the clinical sciences, pioneered at ASU, in which the concepts of precision medicine are applied to all disciplines within communication sciences and disorders.
 Training in molecular genetics and bioinformatics equips students to investigate the interactions among genetic, brain-based and behavioral traits.
 Prior training in genetics is not required.

-This program leverages ASU's strong research and clinical expertise across clinical linguistics and its expertise in the biosciences and translational clinical sciences.
-Collaborating units at ASU include the Biodesign Institute, the School of Life Sciences, the College of Health Solutions with its many subspecialties such as bioinformatics, the Department of Psychology, and many others.
+This program leverages strong research and clinical expertise at ASU's College of Health Solutions across clinical linguistics and its expertise in the biosciences and translational clinical sciences.
+Collaborating units at ASU include the Biodesign Institute, the School of Life Sciences and the College of Health Solutions, as well as many subspecialties such as bioinformatics, the Department of Psychology and many others.